Farm Credit System: Farm Credit Bank (FCB)

-FCBs were created on July 6, 1988, in 11 of the 12 then-existing FCS Districts when the FLB and FICB in each district merged.
-The mergers were required by the Agricultural Credit Act of 1987.
+FCBs were created on July 6, 1988, in 11 of the 12 then-existing Farm Credit System (FCS) districts, by merging the Federal Land Bank (FLB) and the Federal Intermediate Credit Bank (FICB) in each of those districts.
+Those mergers were required by the Agricultural Credit Act of 1987.

 Bank for Cooperatives (BC)

 A Bank for Cooperatives (BC) provides lending and other financial services to farmer-owned cooperatives, rural utilities (electric and telephone), and rural sewer and water systems.
 A BC is also authorized to finance U.S. agricultural exports and provide international banking services for farmer-owned cooperatives.

 CoBank is an Agricultural Credit Bank (ACB) and has the authority of a Farm Credit Bank and a BC.
 The last standalone BC, the St. Paul Bank for Cooperatives, merged into CoBank on July 1, 1999.

 Retail lending associations

 Agricultural Credit Association (ACA)

 An Agricultural Credit Association (ACA) is the result of the merger of a FLBA or a FLCA and a PCA and has the combined authority of the two institutions.
 An ACA obtains funds from a FCB or an ACB to provide short-, intermediate-, and long-term credit to farmers, ranchers, producers and harvesters of aquatic products, and to rural residents for housing.
 An ACA also makes loans to these borrowers for basic processing and marketing activities, and to farm-related businesses.
 All ACAs operate with a parent-subsidiary structure, with the ACA as the parent and a wholly owned PCA and FLCA as subsidiaries.